-Creating a Business Continuity Plan can be a lengthy and resource intensive effort for any organization.
-The planning and teamwork required to create a plan can be taxing on your organization and will require strong individuals ready to do tough work.
+Creating a Business Continuity Plan can be a lengthy and resource-intensive effort for any organization.
+The planning and teamwork required to create a plan can be taxing on your organization and will require strong individuals prepared to do tough work.

 The total effort required to create a Business Continuity Plan depends upon the following criteria:

 For smaller organizations, creating a Business Continuity Plan may take a few hours and only involve a single person to line it out.
 For other companies, the process of creating a plan can take weeks to months and bring in representatives from multiple departments and teams.